What is a title?

 - lease your land; or

-- grant a mortgage over your land (as the Mortgagee will want to hold the Certificate of Title as security for repayment of the loan).
+- grant a mortgage over your land, as the person loaning you money will want to hold the paper Certificate of Title as security for repayment of the loan.
+If the person loaning you money is a bank, your paper Certificate of Title will be converted to an electronic Certificate of Title when the mortgage is registered.